-Months ago, I decided to start looking around for a new fixed blade knife.
+Months ago, I started looking around for a new fixed-blade knife.
 I’ve owned dozens of blades over the years, but almost all of them have been folding knives.
 They’re a great style of knife, but there’s something uniquely satisfying about owning a good, solid fixed blade.
-A blade that would be tough enough to endure the test of time, and that I could one day hand down to my children – if I were ever insane enough to have some.
+A blade that would be tough enough to endure the test of time and that I could see one day hand down to my children; if I were ever insane enough to have some.

 Photos of the Darfur Defender in the Woods

 I love the slight curvature of the blade.
 Perhaps there’s a functional reason for it, but the aesthetics alone sold me.

 The Defender made it laughably easy to slice through logs and branches.
 The weight alone makes it almost impossible not to, and that’s a good thing.
-The fact that the blade is versatile enough to serve as a delicate cutting tool, while emulating the functionality of a machete is rather impressive.
+The fact that the blade is versatile enough to serve as a delicate cutting tool while emulating the functionality of a machete is rather impressive.

 And last but certainly not least, the custom engraving.
-Thanks Mike!
+Thanks, Mike!

-You can pick up the Darfur Defender for $235 USD.
+You can pick up the Darfur Defender for $255 USD.